bakery/baker-docs/gettingstarted/running-app-on-emulator.md

 ## Using react-native-cli

-Remember that you can always fallback to using **react-native-cli** directly
+Remember that you can always fallback to using **react-native-cli** directly.
+For example,

 ```
 cd app && react-native run-ios